vinz3872/vuejs-tree/README.md

 Methods Params:

-`depth` --> Optionnal but help distinguish nodes with the same id.
+`depth` --> Optional but help distinguish nodes with the same id.

 `argWanted` --> It can either be a node attribute name (string) or a array of node attribute name (like ['id', 'name']).